Portishead Lifeboat Station: History

 A rescue service in the waters off Portishead was provided from 1967 until 1992 by Portishead Yacht Club.
 The Portishead Lifeboat Trust was established as a charity in 1995 to provide a replacement service.
-Their first lifeboat was operational from 6 October 1996 using a base at the Yacht Club's premises in Sugar Loaf Bay to the south of the town.
+Their first lifeboat was operational from 6 October 1996, using a base at the Yacht Club's premises at Sugar Loaf Beach, to the south of the town.